Iron ore futures buoyed by China demand sentiment despite early-week slump

 By Matthew Chye

-Jan 20 (Reuters) - Iron ore futures rose on Friday as continued optimism about an economic recovery in top steel producer China lifted demand sentiment, although they still headed for weekly losses due to a slump in prices early in the week.
+Jan 20 (Reuters) - Iron ore futures rose on Friday as continued optimism about an economic recovery in top steel producer China lifted demand sentiment, although they still posted weekly losses due to a slump in prices early in the week.

-For the week, the most-traded DCE contract was down about 1.2%, largely due to an early-week slump in prices after China's state planner issued its third warning this month about excessive market speculation.
+For the week, the most-traded DCE contract posted a decline of about 1.6%, largely due to an early-week slump in prices after China's state planner issued its third warning this month about excessive market speculation.

 The DCE will be closed from Jan.
 21-27 for the Lunar New Year holidays.
 Trading will resume on Jan.
 30.